×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in David, involves several steps.
 First, you need to determine your budget and the type of accommodation you're looking for.
 This could range from a small apartment to a larger house, depending on your needs and financial situation.
 Next, you should research the different neighborhoods in David to find one that suits your lifestyle and preferences.
 Some people might prefer a quiet, residential area, while others might want to be closer to the city center with easy access to shops, restaurants, and nightlife.
 Once you have a clear idea of what you're looking for, you can start your search.
 There are several online real estate portals that list properties for rent or sale in David, such as Encuentra24 and Compreoalquile.
 These websites allow you to filter your search based on location, price, property type, and other criteria.
 In addition to online searches, you might also want to consider hiring a local real estate agent.
 They can provide valuable insight into the local market, help you negotiate prices, and guide you through the legal process of renting or buying a property in Panama.
 Visiting David in person before you move is also highly recommended.
 This allows you to view potential homes, explore the neighborhoods, and get a feel for the city.
 It's also a good opportunity to meet with real estate agents or landlords and ask any questions you might have.
 Finally, once you've found a place you like, make sure to thoroughly read the rental or purchase agreement before signing.
 If you're not fluent in Spanish, consider hiring a translator or a lawyer to ensure you fully understand the terms and conditions.
-Remember, finding a place to live in a new city or country can take time, so it's important to be patient and not rush the process," commented one expat who made the move to David.
+Remember, finding a place to live in a new city or country can take time, so it's important to be patient and not rush the process," said one expat in David.

 AGS Worldwide Movers